watson-developer-cloud/java-sdk/README.md

 - With some service instances, you authenticate to the API by using **[IAM](#iam)**.
 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.

-**Note:** Previously, it was possible to authenticate using a token in a header called `X-Watson-Authorization-Token`.
-This method is deprecated.
-The token continues to work with Cloud Foundry services, but is not supported for services that use Identity and Access Management (IAM) authentication.
-See [here](#iam) for details.

 ### Getting credentials